Nickfost/Donations-Bar-Generator/README.md

 Changelog
 ---
+### 2.1.0
++ Stats now functional, thanks to some slight css hacks.
++ Cleaned up some of the source more.
++ Fixed slight discrepancy between width of shown bars and actual width it should be.

 ### 2.0.3
-+ another attemp at stats.. should be finished by now
++ Another attempt at stats.. should be finished by now

 ### 2.0.2
-+ working on stats still disabled by defualt
++ Working on stats still disabled by defualt

 ### 2.0.1
 + Tiny Things...
 (Wording and comments)